 We also considered the notion of “brain sex”, which is disproved today.
 There is, quite simply, not one behavioural characteristic that is uniquely found in male or female brains, and it is impossible to have a “female brain in the male body” and vice versa, so that idea is bogus.

-But to go back to abnormalities of sex development (also known as intersex) they can be physical or psychological.
-Intersex refers to physical abnormalities, and growing body of evidence advocates against any medical or surgical attempts to force intersex children into one of two sex categories.
+But to go back to abnormalities of sex development (also known as intersex) they refer to physical abnormalities, and growing body of evidence advocates against any medical or surgical attempts to force intersex children into one of two sex categories.

 Transgenderism – people with normal sexual development who *feel like they are of the opposite sex- is a psychological abnormality and therefore nothing like being intersex.